-If you have already installed a previous version of the CLI Tool, manually uninstall it using the Windows Control Panel's Add/Remove Programs.
+If you have already installed a previous version of the CLI Tool, manually uninstall it with the Windows Control Panel's Add/Remove Programs.

-After uninstalling the previous version of the CLI Tool, install the new version of the CLI Tool as described in Install Windows CLI Tool [368].
+After uninstalling the previous version of the CLI Tool, install the new version of the CLI Tool as described in Install Windows CLI Tool [337].

-Uninstall the Windows CLI Tool
+Uninstall Windows CLI Tool